LLNL/UnifyFS/docs/testing.rst

 documentation.

-The UnifyFS examples_ are also being used as integration tests with continuation integration tools such as Bamboo_ or GitLab_.
+The UnifyFS examples_ are also being used as integration tests with continuous integration tools such as Bamboo_ or GitLab_.

 ------------